Friday, October 29, 2010

 Easy Pie

 I too love to bake from scratch, but when it comes to making Cherry pie filling, I do not want to spend 2 hours in the kitchen.
 I do not like pitting the cherries, then taking the cherries, and making a pie filling.
 So when it comes to making Pies and tarts sometimes it is best to get the help from your local grocery store.
-I know your disappointed, however, when you are having your holiday celebration and have to make all the sides for a holiday dinner, plus make all 4 desserts.
+I know your disappointed, however,there are many Gluten Free Pre made piefillings out there.
+When you are having your holiday celebration and have to make all the sides for a holiday dinner, plus make all 4 desserts.
 You will thank me for this fabulous easy dessert!
 No one needs to know that the filling came out of a can.

-Make a batch of Mrs Mix It’s Famous Pie Crust.
+Make a batch of Famous Pie Crust.
 Divide into 2 equal portions.
 Roll out place one in a pie shell do not cut excess off.

 Next poor 2 cans pre-made pie filling I used Comstock Cherry Flavor.
 You can use any type of filling to make any type of Easy Pie this way.